Inventory

 Inventory can be used to provide an optimized tax experience for your end users.
 Examples of use cases that leverage this:

-• Detailed Portfolio Overview: By using the "Inventory Summary by Asset" endpoint, users can obtain a detailed overview of all the assets in their portfolio, including the quantity of each asset held.
+• Detailed Portfolio Overview: By using the "Inventory Summary per Asset" endpoint, users can obtain a detailed overview of all the assets in their portfolio, including the quantity of each asset held.

 • Accurate Cost Basis Calculation: The API provides cost basis information for each asset, ensuring that users have a precise understanding of their investment's acquisition costs.
 It can also exclude assets without a cost basis, typically due to transfers between accounts or wallets.